vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Jenkins/Jenkins_Intro.md

 git branch
 code .
 ```
+* in the above code if we are unable to create develop branch and push to remote repo then [Refer Here](https://www.a2hosting.com/kb/developer-corner/version-control-systems1/403-forbidden-error-message-when-you-try-to-push-to-a-github-repository/
+) for trouble shot
 * So now we have cloned the repo and create a develop branch and also in spring petclicnic code create `Jenkinsfile`
 * We have developed the basic skeleton of declarative pipeline